 The area around the eyes is frequently one of the first places for signs of aging and fatigue to become apparent.
 As a result, many men and women often feel they look much older and more tired than they actually are, which can be particularly troubling in the workplace and/or social settings.
-At our practice, our board certified plastic surgeons – Stafford R. Broumand, MD and Daniel Y. Maman, MD – offer eyelid surgery for individuals interested in reducing wrinkles, puffiness, and other concerns that may be contributing to an aged look.
+At our practice, our NYC plastic surgeons—Stafford R. Broumand, MD and Daniel Y. Maman, MD— offer eyelid surgery for individuals interested in reducing wrinkles, puffiness, and other concerns that may be contributing to an aged look.
 Medically referred to as blepharoplasty, the procedure can also eliminate the drooping of excess eyelid skin, helping some patients improve their field of vision.
 By employing leading eyelid surgery techniques, our doctors can help take years off your appearance with exceptionally natural-looking results.

 What Can Blepharoplasty Do for Me?*

-- Smooth wrinkled skin in the lower and/or upper eyelids
+- Smooth sagging or wrinkled skin in the upper and/or lower eyelids

-- Diminish bagginess and/or puffiness in the eye region
+- Reduce puffiness or bagginess in the eye region

-- Remove fat accumulations in the lower and/or upper eyelids
+- Eliminate pockets of fat in the upper and/or lower eyelids

-- Improve the appearance of dark circles below the lower lids
+- Improve dark circles under the lower eyelids

 * results may vary